The Argyle Sweater by Scott Hilburn for April 03, 2011

 12. Missing large

-CoBass about 13 years ago
+CoBass over 13 years ago

 @Canadian idiot Actually, I think temperature is about the only place where the “traditional” system has an advantage over the metric system.
 This is because 0F to 100F covers the temperature range seen in most places on Earth.
 Yes, some places get hotter and some places get colder, even on a regular basis, but they’re considered unusual.